 clear sunny days with temperatures no warmer than the mid 60's, and cooler nights with

-because of accelerated chemical reactions within the leaves.
+color because of accelerated chemical reactions within the leaves.
 Cool days and nights,

 A Slow Turn: An Ozark foliage turn does not happen as quickly as a color

 change in northern states.
 In fact there are several stages in Ozark color turns.
 The